thomasschafer/frep/README.md

 ## Performance

 frep is fast.
-Compared against other tools that respect ignore files such as `.gitignore`, it is the fastest in many scenarios.
+Compared against other tools that also respect ignore files such as `.gitignore`, it is the fastest in many scenarios.
 Here is a benchmark for comparison, performing a find and replace across the entire [Linux kernel repo](https://github.com/torvalds/linux), finding and replacing the string "before" with "after":

 <!-- BENCHMARK START -->
 | Command | Mean [s] | Min [s] | Max [s] | Relative |